haskell-works/oops/README.md

 be explicit about all the possible errors we encounter, but doesn't force us to stick to a concrete error stack throughout.
 Our code is less fragile, our functions are decoupled, and error-handling is actually bearable!

+## Credits

+This library is heavily based on the original [oops library](https://github.com/i-am-tom/oops) by Tom Harding.